iaalcantara17/iaalcantara17/README.md

 ### On My Own:
 - Full-Stack Development (MERN Stack)
+- Learning Flutter, Dart, Node.js, and Firebase to create a multi-platform app that checks artists dropping music within the last couple days.
+- #### Titled: RhythmiQ

 ### In-Class:
 - Programming in Bash, C, and Python within the Linux environment